DataDog/integrations-core/zk/README.md

 ## Setup
 ### Installation

-The Zookeeper check is packaged with the Agent, so simply [install the Agent][13] on your Zookeeper servers.
+The Zookeeper check is included in the [Datadog Agent][13] package, so you don't need to install anything else on your Zookeeper servers.

 ### Configuration